qubic/go-data-publisher/tick-intervals-publisher/README.md

 ## Configuration

 You can use command line properties or environment variables.
-Environment variables need to be prefixed with `QUBIC_TICK_INTERVAL_PUBLISHER_`.
+Environment variables need to be prefixed with `QUBIC_TICK_INTERVALS_PUBLISHER_`.

 The following properties (with defaults) can be set: